 Reaching Beyond the Genetics Model for Addiction

-- Chemical Imbalance
+- Chemical imbalance

 Chemical imbalances occur in the body due to two main reasons.
 Sometimes, preexistence medical conditions cause dependent individuals to self-medicate by using alcohol or drugs.
 In other instances, chemical imbalances become created by alcohol or drug intake itself, as dosage amount and frequency increase.
-As alcohol or drug use develops and escalates, the “need” to use heightens, as chemical changes become triggered in the brain and withdrawal begins to kick in during the time in between uses.
-In fact, research has shown that as little as a single drink daily can lead the body to initiate a chemical imbalance, predictably leading to alcohol dependency as time passes.
+As alcohol or drug use develops and escalates, the “need” to use heightens, as chemical changes become triggered in the brain and withdrawal begins to kick in during the time between uses.
+Research has shown that as little as a single drink daily can lead the body to initiate a chemical imbalance, predictably leading to alcohol dependency as time passes.

 Buried emotional trauma or heartache often lies at the core of alcohol or drug addiction.
-In these cases, the mind has repressed and refused to deal with lingering memories due to the inner turmoil, anger, fear or intense sorrow they have caused.
-As a result, alcohol or drug use becomes a means of escaping these memories, and as a way to compensate for the emotional and psychological damage they have wrought.
+In these cases, the mind has repressed and refused to deal with lingering memories due to the inner turmoil, anger, fear, or intense sorrow they have caused.
+As a result, alcohol or drug use becomes a means of escaping these memories, and as a way to compensate for the emotional and psychological damage, they have wrought.

-Call Passages Addiction Treatment Center today if you or a loved one is battling an addiction to drugs and/or alcohol.
+Call Passages Addiction Treatment Center today if you or a loved one is battling drug and/or alcohol addiction.
 Our admissions department is available 24/7 and can be reached directly by dialing our toll-free number at (888) 397-0112.
 We look forward to speaking with you soon.